 Camden Arts Centre is a place for world-class contemporary art exhibitions and education.
 With artists at the core of the programme, Camden Arts Centre strives to involve members of the public in the ideas and processes of today's artists, and the artists who inspire them.
 In addition to gallery spaces, the building comprises of studios which schools can use free of charge and in which people of all ages and abilities can learn skills in ceramics, painting, drawing and writing as part of the courses programme.
-In 2015/16 we celebrate our 50th birthday.
-Find out more here.
+In 2015/16 we celebrated our 50th birthday.

 Exhibitions feature emerging artists, international artists showing for the first time in London, significant historic figures who have inspired contemporary practice, and artist selected group shows relevant to current debate.